 The School of Architecture created the Outstanding Alumni Award to spotlight the extraordinary achievements of former students.
 The award is the highest honor the school bestows on former students.
 Nominations are due April 15 prior to the annual awards banquet in the fall.

 Nominees for the School of Architecture Outstanding Alumni Awards are evaluated on accomplishments reflecting Texas A&M University’s core values — excellence, integrity, leadership, loyalty, respect and selfless service — in one or more of the following three areas:

 - Professional Achievement & Career Distinction

-Nominees should have accomplished prominence through their efforts in industry, government, education, their chosen profession or other admirable undertakings that reflect positively on the College of Architecture.
+Nominees should have accomplished prominence through their efforts in industry, government, education, their chosen profession or other admirable undertakings that reflect positively on the School of Architecture.

 - Service to Society